T.J. Hockenson Player Prop Bets for NFL Week 8 | Detroit vs. Philadelphia 10/31/2021

 Matchup vs. Philadelphia

-- In his one matchup against the Eagles, Hockenson's one receiving yards total is 1.0 more than his over/under for Sunday's game (0.0).
+- Hockenson's one receiving yard in his one matchup against the Eagles is 52.5 fewer than his over/under for Sunday's game.

 - Hockenson did not have a touchdown catch in that outing against the Eagles.

-- The 236.4 yards per game the Eagles are conceding through the air makes them the NFL's ninth-ranked pass defense.
+- The 236.4 passing yards the Eagles yield per game makes them the NFL's ninth-ranked pass defense this season.

-- The Eagles have surrendered 14 touchdowns through the air (2.0 per game).
-They are 22nd in the league in that category.
+- The Eagles have given up 14 touchdowns through the air (2.0 per game).
+They are 22nd in the NFL in that category.

 Recent Performances